tlk00/BitMagic/samples/strsvsample07/readme.md

 ## Sample run

-Use ./run_all.sh script to run the benchmarks:
+Use ./run_all.sh script to run the benchmarks with expected output similar to:

->
-> Regular build
 > Generating the test data...
 OK
 >
 > Remapping the data to create compressed vector OK